name that weed: pilea pumila, or clearweed

 identify your weeds

 KNOW THY ENEMY.
 After all, how can you outsmart a plant whose habits you don’t even understand?
 I think success starts with proper ID, and my article on how to identify weeds, including links to many online tools, can help you get to know yours.
 Don’t wait as long as I did with clearweed; don’t give them the upper hand in garden beds.
-However, I leave some clearweed on the looser fringes of my property–as I do with another native “weed,” jewelweed.
+Again, however, I leave some clearweed on the looser fringes of my property–as I do with another native “weed,” jewelweed.